taskcluster/community-tc-config/imagesets/README.md

 ## Prerequisite Steps

-In order to build a set of gcp/aws machine images, you will require several privileges.
-The following configuration will be required:
+The AWS/GCP image set building machinery requires the following configuration to be present:

 1) You will need an AWS access key configured under `~/.aws` on your host, and 2FA should be enabled on your AWS account.